 would occasionally get to rub elbows with some of the bigwigs because I had to go

 into different parts of the operation center to do some minor activities with remote

-My ID when I worked at NASA.
-This was taken in 1972.
+My IDs when I worked at NASA.
+The photo was taken around 1972.

 The RTCC was directly below the Mission Operations Control Room (MOCR) which you have seen

 on TV & in the movies.
 The computers I helped to run were 5 IBM 360, model 75J.
 These